 However, the sun shade tarp shelter may provide good protection from the sun, but if the rain comes it can’t be supported for a long time.

 Lean-to tarp shelter

 First, on the windward side secure the tarp to the ground, and after that support the tarp with the paracord into two anchor points.
-This way, you will create a 30-degree angle tarp shelter, that is very simple to create and can easily be taken down.
+This way, you will create a 30-degree angle tarp shelter, which is pretty basic but gets the job done.

 It will protect you from the rain or sun heat, but not against other elements because of the fact that doesn’t have floor and sides.

 With this tarp shelter, you will have a floor properly secured to the ground.
 Although the construction process is not complicated, you should secure the paracord in the middle of two trees and drape over the tarp with the opposite ends secured together.